 Furthermore, researchers have associated that initial giddiness of falling in love including racing heart, flushed skin, and sweaty palms with the brain chemicals being released.
 These are dopamine, norepinephrine, and phenylethylamine.

 Studies have shown that dopamine production is increased in those who are in love— it serves as the key to experiences of pleasure and pain and has also been linked to desire, attraction, and euphoria.
 A surge of dopamine can cause acute feelings that make it hard for people to give up love.
-There may be a good cause to describe falling in love as “addictive” since taking opioid drugs such as cocaine have a similar effect on dopamine as love.
+There may be a good cause to describe falling in love as “addictive” since taking opioid drugs such as cocaine to have a similar effect on dopamine as love.

-Phenylethylamine, naturally occurring in the brain and in some foods like chocolate, is a stimulant which further causes the release of norepinephrine and dopamine.
+Phenylethylamine, naturally occurring in the brain and in some foods like chocolate, is a stimulant that further causes the release of norepinephrine and dopamine.
 Other hormones like serotonin also play a role.
 However, people who are in love were known to have lower levels of said hormone.
-This fall in serotonin levels has also been associated with people who have obsessive-compulsive disorder, which may explain why people in love tend to focus intently on the object of their affection and much less to anything else outside the relationship.
+This fall in serotonin levels has also been associated with people who have obsessive-compulsive disorder, which may explain why people in love tend to focus intently on the object of their affection and much less on anything else outside the relationship.